zhenyenchan/msc-cx-agent-bench/README.md

 1. skill_correct: Did the agent pick the right tool?
 2. path_efficient: Did it take the minimum number of steps?
 3. num_loop_detected: Did the agent re-call a tool with identical arguments?
-4. tools_valid: Did it only call real and defined tools?
-5. answer_has_markup: Did the final answer have JSON/markup characters?
+4. answer_has_markup: Did the final answer have JSON/markup characters?
-6. latency_seconds: End-to-end response time
+5. latency_seconds: End-to-end response time

 ## Setup